sensible-contract/sensiblequery-deploy/README-EN.md

 ### Key configuration

-* The intranet IP address (172.31.88.41) should be replaced with the actual node address.
+The intranet IP address (172.31.88.41) should be replaced with the actual node address.

+You also can change `extra_hosts` in docker-compose.yaml.

 * chain.yaml

     zmq: "tcp://172.31.88.41:16331"